Lac La Biche Region

 LAC LA BICHE REGION VISITOR INFORMATION CENTREVisitor Information located at the Museum, 10307 - 100 Street, (lower level of McArthur Place).
 Open year round.
 780-623-1727

 The Lac La Biche Region, located north of Vilna on Highway 36, is surrounded by wilderness, consisting of sandy beaches, boreal forest, and lakes.
-It is a great place for spending time outdoors where Mother Nature is at your doorstep – Your Bucket List Starts Here!
+It is a great place for spending time outdoors where Mother Nature is at your doorstep.

 The Lac La Biche Region has several historical attractions, including the Lac La Biche Mission Historical Site where interactive tours provide visitors with a glimpse into what life was like in the area in the early 19th century.
 The David Thompson Statue is located on the shore of Lac la Biche Lake; the statue honours the famous fur trader and map-maker.
-Nearby, on the lower level of McArthur Place, overlooking the lake and McArthur Park, is the Lac La Biche Museum and Discovery Zone with interactive displays, wildlife mounts, and changing displays.
+Nearby, on the lower level of McArthur Place, overlooking the lake and McArthur Park, is the Lac La Biche Regional Museum & Discovery Centre with interactive displays, wildlife mounts, and changing exhibits.
 The Portage College Museum of Aboriginal Art & Artifacts showcases a variety of aboriginal tools and artwork, hide tanning, Métis art and more.

-Take a road trip 30 km west of Lac La Biche, off of Hwy 55 and you will reach the hamlet of Plamondon – one of four communities that is officially bilingual in Alberta.
+Take a road trip 30 km west of Lac La Biche, off of Hwy 55 and you will reach the hamlet of Plamondon – one of four officially bilingual communities in Alberta.
 Enjoy their many events throughout the year.
 In March, catch the popular French provincial hockey tournament – Hockey en Fete.
-In June, check out the Jamboree as well as the ever popular Plamondon Mud Bogs.
+In June, check out the Jamboree and in July enjoy the ever popular Plamondon Mud Bogs.
 Dress up in period costumes and head out to the Heritage Days event in July.
-In August, come out for the Boreal Bush Bash – a family motorcycle rally.
+In August, come out for the Boreal Biker Rally – a family motorcycle rally.
 Visit the Plamondon Museum which honours the first bilingual community that was a mix of French and Métis.

-EAT SHOP STAYThe best place to shop for all things outdoors is Lac La Biche Sporting Goods.
+In the hamlet of Lac La Biche you will find all you need for shopping, dining, sporting goods and more.
 For unique gifts and homemade items, the Lac La Biche Farmers' Market held every Friday afternoon is an ideal stop.
 Those looking to extend their stay can find accommodations at the Canalta Hotel and the Ramada amongst several other hotels.

 View their online guide here!